 A Little Like Magic

-The countdown to the change in season begins with one red fox “stalking winter” to twelve excited children “happily meeting spring.”
+The countdown to the change in season begins with one red fox “stalking winter” to 12 excited children “happily meeting spring.”
 Bold scratchboard illustrations evoke the frozen Alaskan landscape, inspired by the author’s time in Fairbanks.

 Counting Winter